spkenv/spk/docs/use/spec.md

 **parse_version**

-The `parse_version` filter breaks down an spk version into it's components, either returning an object or a single field from it, for example:
+The `parse_version` filter breaks down an spk version into its components, either returning an object or a single field from it, for example:

 ```liquid
 {% assign v = "1.2.3.4-alpha.0+r.4" | parse_version %}